This recipe for a molded Easter cheese dessert is known variously as paska, pasca, paskha and pascha.

 - If you have a paska mold, line it with a double thickness of dampened cheesecloth.
 Pour the mixture inside and cover with a double thickness of dampened cheesecloth.
 Place the lid or a small plate on top and weight down with a heavy can.
 Place a bowl under the mold to catch any runoff and refrigerate 24 hours.
 Unmold onto a serving plate and decorate with almonds, glacéed cherries, candied citron and green leaves, if desired.
 Cut into thin slices as this is very rich.

-- If using a flower pot, proceed as above.
+- If using a new terra cotta flower pot, proceed as above.

 - If forming into a ball, over the sink, wrap the mixture in a double layer of dampened cheesecloth and twist into a tight ball.
 Place in a colander with a bowl underneath to catch any moisture, cover with a plate and weight down with a heavy can.
 Proceed as above.

-- Note: For a perfectly round ball, people close the cheesecloth with butchers twine and then tie it to a rack in the refrigerator, suspending it over a bowl to catch drips.
+- For a perfectly round ball, close the cheesecloth with butcher's twine and then tie it to a rack in the refrigerator, suspending it over a bowl to catch drips.